 - Single Width, Single Inlet (SWSI) and Double Width, Double Inlet (DWDI)

 Clean air-to-light dust loading applications that use AirPro BCHS fans include:

 - Pollution control equipment

 - Thermal oxidizers

 Fan arrangements define the way a fan is driven by a motor, how the motor mounts to the fan, and are based on AMCA standards.
-Backward curved fans are available in the following arrangements:
+BCHS fans are available in the following arrangements:

 - Belt-drive – The fan shaft is driven by the motor shaft through sheaves/pulleys and v-belts.
 Belt-driven fans provide speed and flexibility, as they enable the fan operating speed to differ from the motor synchronous speed.
 There are power losses associated with belt-driven fans, and that should be considered when selecting the motor horsepower.

 - Arrangement 1 – The fan and motor are separately mounted to a unitary base.
 OSHA guards are required.

 - Arrangement 9 – The motor mounts to the side of the fan pedestal with no unitary base required.
 OSHA guards are required.

 - Direct-Drive – The fan operates at the synchronous speed of the motor, as the fan is driven directly either with the fan wheel mounted on the motor shaft or with the fan shaft directly coupled to the motor shaft.
 Direct-driven fans do not experience power losses, as they do not involve any belts.